Polanski to attend Polish extradition hearing, lawyer says

 Polanski, who lives in France and is preparing to make a film in Poland, will attend.
 "In line with the declaration that was made before, Mr. Roman Polanski will appear in the court," attorney Jan Olszewski said.

-Under Polish law, if the court rules in favour of the extradition request, the justice minister will then decide whether to approve it.
+Under Polish law, if the court rules in favor of the extradition request, the justice minister will then decide whether to approve it.

-The Oscar-winning filmmaker pleaded guilty in 1977 to having unlawful sex with a 13-year-old girl during a photoshoot in Los Angeles fuelled by champagne and drugs.
+The Oscar-winning filmmaker pleaded guilty in 1977 to having unlawful sex with a 13-year-old girl during a photoshoot in Los Angeles fueled by champagne and drugs.

 Polanski served 42 days in jail as part of a 90-day plea bargain.
 He fled the United States the following year, believing the judge hearing his case could overrule the deal and put him in jail for years.